Conservation Advisory Committee

 Conservation Advisory Committee Members

-Director Moore resides in Lemitar and has been farming in the Rio Grande valley for 40 years.
+Valerie Moore is a former MRGCD Board Member and resides in Lemitar, NM.
+She has been farming in the Rio Grande Valley for 40 years.

 Surjit S. Rajpal